 The corresponding icons above the test session tree show how many tests are in each of the states.
 The icon shows the total number of tests in the session.

 Using these icons, you can filter the tree so that only tests in the corresponding status are displayed.

 When your focus is in the Unit Tests window, you can use simplified shortcuts for unit testing actions.
-For example, you can use Ctrl+D instead of Ctrl+U, D for debugging selected tests.
+For example, you can use Control+D instead of Control+;, D for debugging selected tests.
 Here is the full list of extra shortcuts that work in the Unit Tests window:

 Control+D — Debug Selected Tests

 By default, JetBrains Rider uses unit test project settings to define which .NET Framework version and processor architecture should be used when executing tests.

 When tests in your project use (sometimes indirectly or implicitly) an assembly based on CLR2 and your project already targets CLR4, errors may occur during test execution.
 You can avoid such situation, by specifying explicitly what CLR (.NET Framework) should be used.
 To do so, use the Default .NET Framework version selector on the page of JetBrains Rider settings Control+Alt+S. This preference affects tests running under NUnit, XUnit and MSpec test frameworks.
 It has no effect on tests running under MSTest yet.